Home Page

 S W 594 - Graduate Seminar.
 3 Credits.

 (R-9) Offered autumn or spring.
-Prereq., admission to MSW program or consent of instr.
+Restricted to students in the Master of Social Work program.
 In-depth analysis of a current social work issue.
 Level: Graduate

 S W 599 - Professional Portfolio.
 1 Credit.